kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 it's not possible to run the tests as there are different Gateway API channels installed in the cluster.
-If all the Gateway API `CRD`s have the same version and the same channel, the tests can be run and the detected version and channel will be set in the `GatewayAPIVersion` and `gatewayAPIChannel` fields of the final report.
+If all the Gateway API `CRD`s have the same version and the same channel, the tests can be run and the detected version and channel will be set in the `apiVersion` and `apiVersionChannel` fields of the final report.
 Furthermore, the suite must run all the experimental tests when the channel is `experimental`, and the related features are enabled.

 In addition to the `CRD`s version, the suite needs to check its version in